Ukrainian nationalism: Interwar period in the West

-In 1933, the OUN retaliated against the Soviet State for the Holodomor by assassinating Alexei Mailov, a Soviet consular official stationed in Polish-ruled Lviv.
+In 1933, the OUN retaliated against the Soviet state for the Holodomor by assassinating Alexei Mailov, a Soviet consular official stationed in Polish-ruled Lviv.
 On 15 June 1934, Poland's Minister of the Interior, Bronisław Pieracki, was also assassinated by the faction led by Stepan Bandera within the Organization of Ukrainian Nationalists.
 Poland's Sanation government retaliated by creating, two days after the assassination, the Bereza Kartuska Prison.
-The prison's first detainees were the leadership of the opposition National Radical Camp (the ONR), who were arrested on 6–7 July 1934.
+The prison's first detainees were the leadership of the Polish opposition National Radical Camp (the ONR), who were arrested on 6–7 July 1934.
 Many Ukrainian nationalists and Polish critics of the ruling party soon joined them there.
 Stepan Bandera and Mykola Lebed were arrested, tried, and sentenced to death for Pieracki's assassination.
 Their sentences were later commuted to life imprisonment.

-On 23 May 1938, OUN leader Yevhen Konovalets was assassinated by the NKVD inside a Rotterdam cafe.
-Konovalets was inside the cafe meeting with Pavel Sudoplatov, an NKVD mole who had infiltrated the OUN, and who gave Konovalets a bomb rigged to explode inside a box of chocolates.
-Sudoplatov walked calmly away, waited until he heard the bomb explode, then walked calmly to the nearest train station, and left the city.
+On 23 May 1938, OUN leader Yevhen Konovalets was assassinated in a Rotterdam cafe.
+Konovalets was inside the cafe meeting with Pavel Sudoplatov, an NKVD mole who had infiltrated the OUN, and who gave Konovalets a box of chocolates with a bomb rigged to explode inside.
+Sudoplatov walked calmly away, waited until he heard the bomb explode, then walked calmly to the nearest train-station and left the city.
 Sudoplatov later alleged in his memoirs to have been personally ordered by Joseph Stalin to assassinate Konovalets as revenge for the 1933 assassination at the Soviet consulate in Lviv.
 Stalin also felt that Konovalets was a figure maintaining the unity of the OUN and that his death would cause the organization to become further factionalized, torn apart, and annihilated from within.

-Due to his sudden disappearance, the OUN immediately suspected Sudoplatov of Konovalets' murder.
+Due to Sudoplatov's sudden disappearance, the OUN immediately suspected him of murdering Konovalets.
 Therefore, a photograph of Sudoplatov and Konovalets together was distributed to every OUN unit.
 According to Sudoplatov, "In the 1940s, SMERSH ... captured two guerilla fighters in Western Ukraine, one of whom had this photo of me on him.
-When asked why he was carrying it, he replied, 'I have no idea why, but the order is if we find this man to liquidate him.'"
+When asked why he was carrying it, he replied, 'I have no idea why, but the order is if we find this man to liquidate him'."
 Just as Stalin had hoped, the OUN following Konovalets' murder split into two parts.
-The older, more moderate members supported Andriy Melnyk and the OUN-M, while the younger and more radical members supported Stepan Bandera's OUN-B.
+The older, more moderate members supported Andriy Melnyk and the OUN-M (the Melnykites), while the younger and more radical members supported Stepan Bandera's OUN-B (the Banderites).